KANGYUlab/sas-pipeline/README.md

 ## Overview

 SAS (Sufficient Alignment Support) is a comprehensive toolkit for systematically evaluating genome assembly quality using multi-technology data integration.
 Unlike traditional methods that identify inconsistencies between assembly and aligned reads, SAS detects assembly errors by flagging erroneous windows without sufficient support from mapped reads.
-It combines short-read (Illumina/Element), HiFi (PacBio), and ONT (Oxford Nanopore) sequencing data to identify and classify both Base-level Errors (BE) and Structural Errors (SE) with high sensitivity and accuracy.
+It combines short-read (Illumina), HiFi (PacBio), and ONT (Oxford Nanopore) sequencing data to identify and classify both Base-level Errors (BE) and Structural Errors (SE) with high sensitivity and accuracy.

 The SAS algorithm employs a dual-approach strategy with technology-specific optimizations:
 - **BE (Base-level Errors)**: Detected in 50bp windows using high-precision reads from all platforms